Per Lindstrand

 Lindstrand not only flies balloons, but many other aircraft as well, and holds an airline transport pilot's licence for single and multi-engined land and sea aeroplanes and helicopters, and a commercial pilot's licence for autogyros, airships and gliders.
 His long standing dream to make a flight around the world in a hot air balloon (as opposed to a Rozière or gas balloon which requires no constant source of heated air) still remains unrealized.
 His distance, duration and altitude records have made him one of the best known balloonists and aerostat designers and engineers in the world.

 Early life

 Lindstrand's aeronautical career began in the Swedish Air Force where he was an Engineering Officer.
 His first balloon flight in the early 1970s was the result of a bet.
 He built a makeshift balloon and successfully flew it across the runway while in the Swedish Air Force to claim victory.
 (When he flew more conventional military aircraft, he chose to use call sign, Polar Per.)

 Lindstrand later gained a master's degree in aeronautical engineering and worked for Saab Aircraft in Sweden and Lockheed in the United States.
-He saw his second hot air balloon in 1975 when a neighbour in Sweden purchased it from a British company.
-When Lindstrand learned that this new balloon was supposed to be state-of-the-art, he decided that he could do better.